By Craig Neil. This post includes affiliate links.

 - Out About Scotland complete guide: Tantallon Castle

-Tantallon Castle is one of my favourite historic sites in East Lothian, not only because it’s a fascinating place but also because it’s set in one of the nicest stretches of coastline in the county.
+Tantallon Castle is one of my favourite historic sites in East Lothian, not only because it’s a fascinating place but also because it’s situated on one of the nicest stretches of coastline in the county.

-The castle is located close to North Berwick and North Berwick Law so it can be easily combined with a visit to either of those recommended East Lothian highlights, and it also overlooks Seacliff beach which is the best beach I’ve found so far in Scotland for guddling about in rockpools.
+The castle is located close to North Berwick so it can be easily combined with a visit to the town, and it also overlooks Seacliff Beach which is an absolute stunner, though very busy at the weekends.

 North Berwick

-It’s quite a sight and I totally recommend you visit the Scottish Seabird Centre to take a boat out to the island of Fidra and the rock to see these natural wonders up close.
+It’s quite a sight, and I totally recommend you visit the Scottish Seabird Centre to take a boat out to the island of Fidra and the Bass Rock to see these natural wonders up close.

 Dunbar

-The work of John Muir has been immortalized in Scotland with the 134-mile John Muir Way walk and cycle trail that stretches across the country from Helensburgh in the west to Dunbar in the east, and it’s fitting that Dunbar is the location for a museum devoted to him.
+The work of John Muir has been immortalised in Scotland with the 134-mile John Muir Way trail that stretches across the country from Helensburgh in the west to Dunbar in the east, so it’s fitting that Dunbar is the location for a museum devoted to him.

 Musselburgh

-In fact, as it’s paved the entire way you can even walk to it if you want (not that many people would choose to walk 6 miles through the city when there are speedy Lothian Buses available).
+In fact, as it’s paved the entire way, you could even walk to it if you wanted – not that many people would choose to walk 6 miles through the city when there are speedy Lothian Buses available.

 Musselburgh is the next settlement along the Firth of Forth from Leith and it’s most notable for its beach which is usually busy at the weekends with Edinburgh’s residents who are looking for a seaside getaway that’s quieter than Portobello.

-There’s a long association with sport in Musselburgh because the oldest surviving golf club in the world is located in the town, with the 9-hole Musselburgh Links course being recorded in government records as far back as 1672.
-Not a bad sporting pedigree for a quiet coastal town in East Lothian.
+There’s a long association with sport in Musselburgh as the world’s oldest surviving golf club is located in the town, with the 9-hole Musselburgh Links course being recorded in government records as far back as 1672.
+The world’s oldest walled golf course isn’t far away either, located between the B1348 and B1361 near Prestonpans.

 Haddington

-You’ll find Haddington around 17 miles east of Edinburgh so it’s easy to drive to using the nearby A1 dual-carriageway, and the town centre has all the usual country shops as well as a few big retailers making it a useful destination for shopping if you’re staying in the area.
+You’ll find Haddington around 17 miles east of Edinburgh so it’s easy to get to via the nearby A1 dual carriageway, and the town centre has all the usual country shops as well as a few big retailers, making it a useful destination for shopping if you’re staying in the area.

 There’s not a huge amount to do in Haddington, to be honest, as it’s just a sleepy farming community, but there’s a good farmers market held there on the last Saturday of every month and the 700-year-old St. Mary’s Collegiate Church is the biggest parish church in Scotland.